apikzorian/Semantic-Segmentation/README.md

 # Semantic Segmentation
-### Introduction
+### Overview
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project, I trained a fully convolutional neural network (FCN) and used it to classify pixels in an iamge and label those pixels that belong to the road in the image.

 ### Setup
 ##### Frameworks and Packages